wp-plugins/nearby-map/readme.txt

 == Frequently Asked Questions ==

-= How can I use an existing post type, instead of let the plugin creating one ? = `<?php add_filter( 'nbm_post_type', 'function_for_alter' );
+= How can I use an existing post type, instead of let the plugin creating one ? =

+You just have to modify then paste this following code into your functions.php theme file.
+`<?php add_filter( 'nbm_post_type', 'function_for_alter' );
 function function_for_alter(){
 	return 'posts';
 } ?>`

-= Is there a way to use another tile provider than CloudMade ? = `<?php add_filter( 'maps_datas', 'function_for_alter' );
+= Is there a way to use another tile provider than CloudMade ? =

+Yes, there are other tile provider than CloudMade (used by default in this plugin).
+To chose for another, simply paste this function into your functions.php.
+`<?php add_filter( 'maps_datas', 'function_for_alter' );
 function function_for_alter( $maps_datas ){
 	$maps_datas['tiles'] = "http://{s}.mqcdn.com/tiles/1.0.0/map/{z}/{x}/{y}.jpg";